June 7-11, 2021 | Sanford, ME

 Who Is This Course For?

-Certifiers, industrial hygienists, and safety officers desiring an in-depth course in certification.
+Certifiers, Industrial Hygienists, and Safety Officers desiring an in-depth knowing course in BSC Certification.

-Tuition of $2195 must be paid in full to guarantee a space in the class.
+Tuition of $2295 must be paid in full to guarantee a space in the class.
 Tuition includes: course manual: lunch each day; an Eagleson Institute certificate; and a special class reception and dinner, with plenty of time to network with peers and instructors.
-Tuition does not include NSF exam fees.
+Tuition does not include: NSF exam fees.